Compare Campervan Rentals in Alice Springs

 Standley Chasm Campground, West MacDonnell Ranges

 The indigenous-led Iwupataka Land Trust operates this superb private flora and fauna reserve, which showcases the spectacular Standley Chasm.
-Aim to hike the rocky ravine around midday to see the wall’s glow in warm lipstick-red hues.
-The on-site campsite is a great place to retire for the night.
+Aim to hike the rocky ravine around midday to see the wall's glow in warm lipstick-red hues.
+The on-site campground is a great place to retire for the night.

 Price: from $18.50 per person per night